Enterprise Platform Manual

 First make sure your VoD item has the correct language.
 This depends on your selection when uploading the file to Clevercast.
 To verify or change it, select the ‘Audio languages’ panel and use the ‘Default Language‘ control to select the language spoken in the uploaded video.
 If the video contains multiple languages, you can select ‘Original’.

-After you have set the item’s default language, press Actions > Create Multilingual Video in the menu on the left.
-This will direct you to a page where you can upload the MP3 files for the speech translations.
-Under the ‘Upload new audio file‘ panel, select a language and an MP3 file on your computer and press Submit.
+On the item page, press Actions > Upload Speech Translation Files in the left-hand menu.
+This will direct you to a page where you can upload the Mp3 files for the speech translations.
+Under the ‘Upload new audio file‘ panel, select a language and an Mp3 file on your computer and press Submit.
 Do this until you have uploaded all translations.

 Using Items on your website